 Looking for the best way to organize your spice cabinet?
 Find out how to organize spices efficiently and beautifully!

-And if you’re like me and have lots of littles at home this summer (or if you’re finding this post in January and you’re ready to get your kitchen organized for the new year!), this is such a great little organization project because it’s quick, easy, and makes your kitchen so much more functional.
+And if you’re like me and have lots of littles at home this summer (or if you’re finding this post in January and you’re ready to get your kitchen organized for the new year!), this is such a great little organization project because it’s quick, easy, and makes your kitchen or pantry so much more functional.
 Give yourself an empty kitchen counter and about an hour, and you can get your spice cabinet organized, too!

 This post contains affiliate links.
 Click here to read my full disclosure.

 Supplies to organize your spice cabinet:

 - small spice bottles (or other uniform glass jars)

 - kitchen funnels (if your spice jar set doesn’t come with one)

 Note: you will want to make sure your spice jars make the most use of your cabinet space.
 If your shelf is 5″ deep, then try to find a combo of bottles that adds up to as close to 5″ as possible so you aren’t wasting space.
 My spice racks are just ~4.5″ deep, so the combo of these small bottles (which are ~1.8″ square) and these large bottles (~2.5″ square) were just perfect.